Untitled

 5. Describe how meaning and expression of that meaning determines the selection of type for typical graphic design projects.

-6. Examine, discuss, and critique historical and current typographical works in their cultural and social contexts.
+6. Examine, discuss, and critique historical and current typographical works across diverse global, cultural, linguistic, and social contexts.

 7. Complete individual projects and display in a professional manner.